HMS Hussar (1799): Service

 Hussar was commissioned by Captain Lord Garlies in November 1799, for service in the English Channel and off the coast of Ireland as part of the Cork Station.
 Hussar was in company with the 38-gun frigate HMS Loire and 16-gun schooner HMS Milbrook on 17 May 1800 when the three ships recaptured the British merchant ship Princess Charlotte and captured the French schooner La Francoise.
 Hussar subsequently sailed to Madeira, returning from there on 9 July.
 The frigate continued to serve off Ireland, escorting a convoy of ships from west India in to England on 31 October.
 On 9 November a large gale hit the south coast of England, and many ships in the area were driven out to sea by it and badly damaged.
 Among these casualties was Hussar, which lost all topmasts and the mizzenmast in the gale, and received considerable hull damage, including the loss of the rudder.
 Hussar was brought into Portsmouth with a hoy rigged behind as a temporary rudder.
 The ship was docked for repairs, which were completed on 28 November.

 Having returned to sea, Hussar continued operating with convoys, escorting the East India Company ships Carnatic, Henry Addington, Nottingham, and Ocean on the first leg of their journey to Calcutta on 8 January 1801.
 Then on 2 March the frigate captured the French 4-gun privateer Le General Bessieres in the Atlantic Ocean.
-The French warship had been attempting to sail from Bourdeaux to Santo Domingo.
+The French warship had been attempting to sail from Bordeaux to Santo Domingo.
 Hussar then recaptured the British merchant ship James on 12 April.
 Later on in the same month Garlies was replaced in command of Hussar by Captain John Giffard, but he in turn gave command over to Captain William Brown soon afterwards.
 Brown also served in Hussar only briefly, with Captain John Ommanney soon taking over from him on a temporary basis, with the frigate continuing to serve in the English Channel.
 On 22 May the 54-gun fourth-rate HMS Madras attempted to enter Portsmouth, but grounded on Bembridge Ledge.
 Hussar joined with the 24-gun post ship HMS Eurydice and together they pulled Madras off without damaging the ship.